 Replace your lightbulbs.
 Energy-saving lightbulbs use a lot less power to run, so can save you a fortune on your electricity bills.
 These lightbulbs also last longer, so you won’t need to spend money on buying bulbs as often.

-Block up draughts.
+Block up drafts.
 If cold air is getting into your house, then hot air is escaping too.
-This can cost you more, as you’ll need to turn up the heating more to combat the draught.
-Block any draughts.
-Repair any gaps around doors and windows, lay draught excluders along the bottom of the doors, and fit draught-proofing strips around windows.
+This can cost you more, as you’ll need to turn up the heating more to combat the draft.
+Block any draft.
+Repair any gaps around doors and windows, lay draft excluders along the bottom of the doors, and fit draft-proofing strips around windows.
 If you don’t use your fireplace, get a special inflatable pillow to block the chimney to stop the wind whistling down it and making the house cold.
 You can fit foam strips around the attic door too to keep warm air in and not rising and escaping.

 Buy energy-efficient appliances.
 If you’re buying a new appliance, like a fridge or a washing machine, always check the energy rating.
 Some appliances need less power than others, so it’s worth checking.
 More energy-efficient options are cheaper to run and are kinder to the planet.